JOURNEY TO RECOVERY

 - Long-term, 12-step based residential peer-run recovery program

 Trillium’s responsibility is to connect individuals and families to the help they need when they need it.
 As part of that responsibility, Trillium is always looking for ways in which we can invest in our communities.
-The Healing Place is just one example of Trillium taking additional steps to help improve the communities in which we operate.
+The Healing Place is just will be another example of Trillium taking additional steps to help improve the communities in which we operate.